How do I apply?

 I am fluent in English and I am a native speaker of an Asian language.
 Can I apply for both the London-Asia training contract and the London-based training contract?

 No, you should only apply for either the London-Asia training contract or the London-based training contract.
-This should be determined by where you would like to practice when you qualify.
-If you undertake our London-based training contract you will train in London with the option of doing a secondment (with one of our other offices around the globe or a client based secondment) with a view to securing an NQ associate role in London.
-On the London-Asia training contract you will spend your first year in London and your second year in Hong Kong.
+This should be determined by where you would like to practise when you qualify.
+If you undertake our London-based training contract, you will train in London with the option of doing a secondment (either at one of our other offices or with a client) with a view to securing an NQ associate role in London.
+On the London-Asia training contract, you will spend your first year in London and your second year in Hong Kong.
 After the two-year training contract, you will qualify with one of our offices in Asia as an England-and-Wales-qualified solicitor.

 I am in my second year of a Masters.
 Can I apply for a vacation scheme?

-Unfortunately you would not be eligible.
-Our vacation scheme are for penultimate-year undergraduates only.
-You would be eligible to apply directly for our training contract or Graduate Workshop.
+Unfortunately you are not eligible as our vacation scheme is for penultimate-year undergraduates only.
+You would be eligible to apply directly for our training contract or graduate workshop.

 I am in my second year of a four-year course and I want to apply for a vacation scheme in my third year.
 Can I apply for the spring scheme in my second year?

 You are not eligible to apply for the spring scheme as this opportunity is for first-year students only.
 You could apply for the vacation scheme in either the second or third year of your course.

 I am on a four-year course.
 What can I apply for and when can I apply for a vacation scheme?

 You are eligible to apply for our vacation scheme in your third year of study, your penultimate year.